 It’s said that each of us comes into this life with a set of unique talents and special gifts, and that a desire to be an integral part of the collective is inherent in us all.
-History books, childhood tales, and modern-day films alike point to the universal conversation and the age-old question: “Why are we here?”
-Aside from breath, contemplation, and connection, what is our purpose?
+History books, childhood tales, and modern-day films point to the universal conversation and the age-old question: “Why are we here?”
+What is our purpose?
 What uniqueness do we hold within ourselves and what, precisely, are we meant to do with it?
 Does any of it matter?
 Do we even matter?

 The truth is, you have a path and a specific purpose for being here.
 In the same way, you have a quest—something you are seeking—and innate strengths or abilities that are your own.
 As you journey through life, you may find yourself drawn to certain activities and things you feel called to do along the way.
 You begin to resonate with a specialty or calling, and therein lies the keys to identifying your gifts.

 You carry within you certain qualities and attributes that contribute to society.
 You do matter.
 Your life matters.
 Everything you do has an impact.

 Yet, many struggle to recognize the special qualities and talents they carry within as being of any real importance.
 It may not always be obvious to you that the things you have a natural flair for may very well be the thing you’re meant to do in your life.
 It may not appear that your level of genius, savvy, or know-how is all that relevant in the world.
 Below, you’ll find ways to feeling self-worth through your unique gifts.

 It may help to journal about or discuss with a trusted friend or family member the following:

 1. How did you love to spend your time as a child?
 What did you enjoy doing the most?
 How would you pass the days and what types of activities were exciting to you?

 2. What are you passionate about as an adult?
 What lights you up and gets you totally motivated?
 What kinds of things do you enjoy doing so much that you lose track of time?